67 Autogiros & Gyroplanes

 (16)

-term is added based on empirical data obtained from flight tests and wind tunnel data.
-This term accounts for the fact that the blades will inevitably stall in the reverse flow region as the relative flow vector changes from being directed toward the leading edge toward the trailing edge.
+term is added based on empirical data from flight tests and wind tunnel measurements.
+This term accounts for the fact that the blades will inevitably stall in the reverse-flow region as the relative flow vector changes from a direction from the leading edge toward the trailing edge.

 The induced inflow through the rotor is given by numerically solving the inflow equation (as is used for the helicopter), i.e.,